Selfnet/multivault/README.md

       pacman -S openldap

-* if you define `ssh_hop` inside the ldap section of the config `.multivault.yml` the command is run on the server specified by the hostname.
-So you not need ldapsearch to be installed.
+* if you define `ssh_hop` inside the ldap section of the config `multivault.yml` the command is run on the server specified by the hostname.
+So you not need to install ldapsearch.
   To get this to work, you must have login access to this server.
-SSH_CONFIG is also used by this method.
+Your SSH_CONFIG is also used by this method.

 ## For developers

 * Only do this in a virtualenv.

-      pip install -e .[dev]
       make dev

 * this installs the development environment of multivault